enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 ![deploy api to prod](images/deploy-api-prod-new-stage.png)

-You have now completed the setup of all the API and backend components needed for your primary region

 ## 5. Test your API Gateway Endpoints

 While still in API Gateway, select **Stages** from the left menu under your